 The Student Advisory Council will consist of 8-12 members who are expected to participate in all council meetings and contribute to standing committees (when created) and program planning.
 There will be 4 meetings per quarter.

-Council members who are unable to attend meetings should notify the OMSA Director and staff in advance.
+Council members who are unable to attend meetings should notify the OMSA Director in advance.
 Members who miss more than 2 meetings over the course of the academic year and/or are unable to actively participate may be asked to step down in order to ensure continuity.

 Each council member will serve for one academic year, with the opportunity to reapply.
 There are no term limits, as experience and familiarity with University structures are important assets.
 Returning applicants will be asked to reflect on their involvement over the past year of service, including attendance at meetings, active participation, and personal/professional growth.
 The OMSA staff will review written materials and make final decisions.